MCvin/Geant4_MRCP_dosi/README.md

 ## 2 - GEOMETRY DEFINITION

-The geometry is build from a tetrahedral mesh model specified by the -m (model) option followed by the model name (ex: -m AF).
+The geometry is build from a tetrahedral mesh model specified by the -m (model) option followed by the model name (AF or AM).

 The models are loaded into Geant4 as tetrahedrons using the G4Tet class:
 ```c++